Muratti Vase

 The Muratti Vase is an annual men's and women's football competition, inaugurated in 1905, between teams representing the Channel Islands of Alderney, Guernsey and Jersey.
-The larger islands of Guernsey and Jersey dominate the competition, with Alderney's sole match final championship victory occurring in 1920.
+The larger islands of Guernsey and Jersey dominate the competition, with Alderney's sole match final championship victory – and sole victory in any tournament fixture – occurring in 1920.

 History

-Since its inception, the competition has been interrupted only between 1915–1919 and 1940–1946 due to the First and Second World Wars.
-The teams wear their island colours of green and white (Guernsey) and red and white (Jersey) and blue and white (Alderney).
+Since its inception, the competition has been interrupted only between 1915–1919, 1940–1946 and 2020-2021 due to the First and Second World Wars and the COVID-19 pandemic.
+The teams wear their island colours of green and white (Guernsey), red and white (Jersey), and blue and white (Alderney).
 The competition is sponsored by Hepburns Insurance and now includes Ladies', under 21s and an under 18s competition for men.

 The tournament consists of a semi-final and a final.
 Before the Second World War the draw for the semi-final rotated between the three islands, but since then Jersey and Guernsey have taken turns to play Alderney in the semi.

 The Final is played on alternate years in Guernsey and Jersey.
 When in Guernsey it is played at either Footes Lane or The Track for a number of years and in Jersey at Springfield Stadium.

 The first Muratti final took place at Springfield on 27 April 1905, but after two years the venue for Muratti matches in Jersey moved to Westmount until 1923 when Springfield became host in alternate years.
 Since 1930 Muratti matches in Jersey have been regularly held at Springfield with few exceptions.

 Up until 2005 a drawn final would be replayed.
 Seven finals were decided on a replay.
 Since 2006, the game has been decided on the day and three matches have gone to extra time since then, with all these matches being decided on a penalty shoot-out.

 2016 saw Jersey host the 100th final.

-The 2020 & 2021 competitions were postponed due to the COVID-19 pandemic.